IsaaColomer/PlatformerGame/README.md

  - "S" go down (god mode).
  - "Space" jump.
  - F1 to start from the first level.
+ - F2 to start from the second level.
+ - 3 to start from the third lvel.
  - F3 to start from the beginning of the current level.
  - F5 save the current game state.
  - F6 load the previous game state.